 We started from the Indo – Bangladesh border at Mahadipur, A giant red stone structure stands here, known as the “Kotwali Darwaza”.
 Probably named after the chief of police (Kotwal in Persian), the gate was stationed to guard the southern wall of Gour.
 It was built during the fifteenth century following the move of the capital from nearby Pandua to Gaur in 1446.

 The gate is now in ruins and only the external towers with a huge convex outline with rows of arrow-slits can be partially seen.
 The rampart walls on the sides of the towers are still in existence.
-Presently, the Kotwali Darwaza serves as border between India and Bangladesh.
+Presently, the Kotwali Darwaza serves as the border between India and Bangladesh.

 BSF Jawans are stationed at the place and you have to obtain permission from them to visit the ruins and even take photographs of the place.

-The mosque was probably built by Sultan Yusuf Shah.
+Further down the road, stands the Lottan mosque.
+It is one of the finest architecture of the period having a single domed structure.
+The mosque was probably built between 15th to 16th century by Sultan Yusuf Shah.
+The entire building is built of bricks consisting of a square prayer chamber.
 The mosque was earlier covered beautifully with coloured bricks remains of which can be seen till today.
 The surrounding luscious green garden provides a perfect backdrop to this mosque.

-Tanti Para mosque:
+Tanti Para Mosque